Gangolihat: Geography

+The approach to the town historically featured steep ascents from the Ramganga and Sarju river valleys, which were crossed by iron suspension bridges.
+The surrounding hillsides have a southern aspect and are characterized by open, grassy slopes thinly clothed with pine forests.
+Notable flora in the area includes the horse chestnut and the Lilium wallichianum, a large white lily that blooms abundantly on the open slopes in August.

 Demographics

 According to the 2011 census of India, Gangolihat town is spread over an area of 7 sq km and has a population of 7,112.
 Gangolihat has an average literacy rate of 74.11%.